mpampuch/pytorch-notes/README.md

 This will ensure all data is on the same device, especially if a GPU is not available.

+> [!NOTE]
-**Note:** If you are working with NumPy data, that data can only exist on a CPU.
+> If you are working with NumPy data, that data can only exist on a CPU.
 If a GPU is available and PyTorch data is sent to the GPU, you can still encounter device errors when working with these two types of data.
 Use `torch.Tensor.cpu()` on NumPy data to fix this.

+> [!NOTE]
-**Also note:** To run data/models on an Apple Silicon GPU, use the PyTorch device name `"mps"` with `.to("mps")`.
+> To run data/models on an Apple Silicon GPU, use the PyTorch device name `"mps"` with `.to("mps")`.
 MPS stands for Metal Performance Shaders, Metal is Apple's GPU framework.

 ```python
 # Set up device agnostic code on Apple MacBook Pro